nanopack/flip/README.md

 - ip - the ip where the node is located
 - port - the port where flip is listening
 - system - a list of systems to install on the node
+- priority - a lower priority affects how data is assigned. data points will be assigned to nodes with a lower priority before other nodes, defaults to `+infinity`

 ##Other config options
 Flip has other parameters that can be enabled to tune it to your specific application.